-Here’s how to make homemade earrings, they are a fairly inexpensive when you compare them to buying jewelry from a store.
+Here’s how to make homemade earrings, they are fairly inexpensive when you compare them to buying jewelry from a store.
 And making earrings also allows you to use your imagination to create something original and unique for a loved one!

 Before you try making some of my homemade earrings take a moment to read through the basics below and check back here if you have any difficulties.